kyleboas/tacticsjournal.com/_posts/2024/02/2024-02-03-how-liverpool-can-control-arsenal.md

 I don't think you can drop Conor Bradley right now.
 He's too good defensively, crossing, a threat on the overlap.
 We saw that [against Norwich](https://tacticsjournal.com/2024/01/29/conor-bradleys-breakout-match/) and [against Chelsea](https://tacticsjournal.com/2024/02/02/liverpools-negatively-angled-runs-on-the-break/).

-I love the idea of Trent Alexander-Arnold, Ibrahima Konate, and Conor Bradley triple-teaming Gabriel Martinelli.
+I love the idea of Dominik Szoboszlai, Ibrahima Konate, and Conor Bradley triple-teaming Gabriel Martinelli.
+Szoboszlai can track the man in the left half-space.
 Joe Gomez, Alexis Mac Allister, and Virgil Van Dijk can handle Bukayo Saka's side.
 Mac Allister can man-mark Martin Ødegaard.
+Trent Alexander-Arnold can help either side, but mostly the right side.

 Most importantly, Bradley will allow Trent Alexander-Arnold to roam around the pitch.
 Roam to the left to overload with the left-wing, spray passes from the middle of the pitch.
 Control the pace and direction of play.
 Bypass lines of defense.